vin-talukar/research/docs/guides/literature_review/how-to-literature-review-summary.md

 - Start with the major works you might already be aware of
 - Ask your supervisor
-- Google Scholar / JSTOR / Researchgate / Library journal database / Quora /
+- Google Scholar / JSTOR / ResearchGate / Library journal database / Quora /

 **Tips**
 - Broaden the search area